alexgolec/tda-api/docs/streaming.rst

 This documentation describes the various fields and their numerical values.
 You can find them by investigating the various enum classes ending in ``***Fields``.

-Some services, such as the ``LEVELONE_***`` services, allow you to specify a subset of fields to be returned.
+Some streams, such as the ones described in :ref:`level_one`, allow you to specify a subset of fields to be returned.
 Subscription handlers for these services take a list of the appropriate field enums the extra ``fields`` parameter.
 If nothing is passed to this parameter, all supported fields are requested.

 -----------------------------